rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

-Last but not least, for the sake of completing the overarching subscription setup, you have to use one of the available {{% a_blank "PubSub engines" "https://www.apollographql.com/docs/apollo-server/v2/features/subscriptions.html#PubSub-Implementations" %}} for publishing and subscribing to events.
-Apollo Server comes with its own default, but you can check the referenced link for other options.
-In a new *src/subscription/index.js* file, add the following implementation:
+To complete the subscription setup, you'll need to use one of the available {{% a_blank "PubSub engines" "https://www.apollographql.com/docs/apollo-server/v2/features/subscriptions.html#PubSub-Implementations" %}} for publishing and subscribing to events.
+Apollo Server comes with its own by default, but there are links for other options should you find it lacking.
+In a new *src/subscription/index.js* file, add the following:

 {{< highlight javascript >}}
 import { PubSub } from 'apollo-server';